pola-rs/polars-book/docs/user-guide/expressions/aggregation.md

 This all feels terribly limiting, especially because we often need those `lambda` functions in a `.groupby()` step, for example.
 This approach is still supported by `Polars`, but keeping in mind bytecode **and** the GIL costs have to be paid.
 It is recommended to try to solve your queries using the expression syntax before moving to `lambdas`.
+If you want to learn more about using `lambdas`, go to the [user defined functions section](./user-defined-functions.md).

 ### Conclusion